 But productively navigating a marketplace crowded with dozens upon dozens of competing seals and certifications requires a fistful of ozone-friendly, fair trade aspirin and the patience of a dermatologist-tested saint.
 It's confusing at best and useless at worst.

 Then there's this: all too many of the labels popping up on products are really hollow feel-good marketing schemes that don't mean a single sustainable thing.

 Other labels, like "Dolphin-Safe," are a bit fishy.
 This label, for example, is federally regulated yet not all tuna bearing it have been checked out.
-Other terms like "natural" and "green" have no legal definitions.
+Other terms may have no legal definition in the US, so their meaning is up to the manufacturer.
 And the only thing behind claims like "Earth Smart" and "Not Tested on Animals" is the manufacturer's say-so.